Luiserebii/compound-protocol-docs/src/troubleshooting/compound-protocol.md

 Done in 55.61s.
 ```

 What you will want to do is to make sure `libusb` and `libudev` are installed.
-To install them and fix the error, please see the [Installation section](../getting-started.md#libusb-and-libudev).
+To install them and fix the error, please see the [Installation section on libusb and libudev](../getting-started/installation.md#libusb-and-libudev).

 **NOTE**: If you have run a command that invokes this error, it is expected for the command to display this error at least once after installing, so don't worry if you see it again!
 Simply try the command again, and it should run successfully.

 ## `Error: Callback was already called`

 This error occurs with Node 14+.
 To solve, install an earlier version of Node, preferably Node 13.x.
-To install, please see the [Installation section](../getting-started.md#node-13x).
+To install, please see the [Installation section on Node](../getting-started/installation.md#node-13x).